 - The end of Animorphs #48.
 Rachel promises to get the goons more money than David's paying them, then double-crosses them.

 - In C. S. Lewis's The Lion, the Witch, and the Wardrobe, Tumnus was supposed to kidnap Humans for Jadis if he ever met them.
 He was already very displeased with Jadis when he met Lucy, and they became fast friends.
 He let her return.
-Jadis found out and executed him.
+Jadis found out and turned him to stone.
+He got better.
 He was with the Narnian envoy to Calormen in The Horse and his Boy.

 - Blaggut in the Redwall book The Bellmaker is eventually pushed too far by Captain Slipp after Slipp kills Mellus.
 Blaggut snaps and strangles Slipp, then goes back to the Abbey to confess.